faelgabriel/elixircd/CONTRIBUTING.md

 - All existing tests pass
 - New code is accompanied by tests that cover all cases
-- The code is formatted according to the Elixir style guide
+- The code is formatted according to the Elixir style guide (see Code Conventions below)
 - The pull request contains a clear description of the changes made and why they are needed
 - Each pull request should be kept small and focused on a single change or feature.
 - Functions should be well-documented and follow the [Elixir documentation conventions](https://hexdocs.pm/elixir/writing-documentation.html).